bact/spdx-3-model/README.md

   (SemVer) conventions.
   Once any changes are accepted and released, the support branch will be tagged and merged into both `develop` and `main` branches.
-- General feature or fix branches - there may be feature branches made for specific enhancements or fixes to the spec.
+- General feature or fix branches - there can be feature branches made for specific enhancements or fixes to the spec.
   These will be short-lived and merged into either a `support` branch or the `develop` branch.